YichengDWu/NeuralGraphPDE.jl/docs/src/devdoc.md

 end
 ```

-## AbstractExplicitContainerLayer
+## AbstractGNNContainerLayer

-You should only subtype your layer to `AbstractExplicitContainerLayer` then
+You should only subtype your layer to `AbstractGNNContainerLayer` when

  1. you need to write a custom message function, and
  2. the layer contains other layers.